 - Wood ashes from your fire provide very necessary potassium for healthy carrots.

 - Water is a critical component of carrot success as well.

 Things to Watch Out For

-Long cracks in roots. (ugly carrots) Water is not consistent.
+Long cracks in roots. (ugly carrots) This is probably happening because water is not consistent.
 The carrots are wet then dry then wet then dry.
-Keep planting bed evenly moist.
+To grow good organic carrots, keep the planting bed evenly moist.
 Mulch to retain even soil moisture.
 This will also help prevent the top of your carrots from becoming green.
 Pull carrots before they become over-mature; carrots are best before they reach their full maturity.
 Pretty or ugly, carrots can still be eaten even if their roots are cracked.
 Beauty is only skin deep, and so is ugly.

 Carrot Companions: Chives, Rosemary, Sage, Radishes, Lettuce, Peas, Onions, Leeks, Tomatoes